CHTC/dask-chtc/docs/source/index.rst

 :doc:`docker`
     Information on how to build Docker images for use with Dask-CHTC.

+:doc:`troubleshooting`
+    Solutions and advice for tackling specific problems that might arise while using Dask-CHTC.

 Detailed information on the Python API and the associated command line tool can be found on these pages: